xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 Once the store has been configured to work as a multivendor marketplace, it is time to invite the sellers.
 The sellers will need vendor accounts.
 The store administrator can {% link "add new vendors" ref_6OTbIwfd#adding-new-vendors-via-the-admin-area %} via the Users section of the Admin area or have new sellers submit a vendor registration application via the "Become a seller" link on the storefront and then {% link "approve their applications" ref_6OTbIwfd#approvingrejecting-vendor-applications %} in the Admin area.

 ## Step 7: Help vendors with the setup of their catalog
-The store administrator can view and manage any products in the store, including the products created by vendor users.

-## Step 8: Set the commission for the vendors
+## Step 8: Set a commission for the vendors
 The store administrator specifies the size of commissions that the vendors must pay to the storefront operator on each sale through the store.
 See {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %} for more information.

 ## Step 9: Choose and configure the payment methods